How a Midloathian Montessori Differs from Daycare

 As you start looking for schooling options for your child, deciding whether you should choose a daycare or a Montessori school, may be at the top of your mind.
 While the former can take care of your child when you are at work, the latter can give them a structured education.

 Time vs. Stability

 The main difference between daycare and Montessori is the way these systems utilize time.
 A Montessori school combines preschool and kindergarten and spends more time developing core skills from infancy.
 This includes self-directed work, which fosters independence and confidence.
-In a daycare, children are not taught reading, writing and mathematics until they are 5.
+In daycare, children are not taught reading, writing, and mathematics until they are 5.

 Montessori also prioritizes stability over time by ensuring children remain with the same teacher for several years.
 This is different from a traditional daycare where children are forced to learn with a new teacher each year.
 Compared to preschool teachers – a Montessori teacher develops a deeper and more meaningful relationship with students over the course of several years.

 If you live in Midlothian and are looking for a school that can set the stage for your child to become a confident adult, check out Council Oak Montessori.
 Each lesson is designed to remain in the mind as a realistic whole – so children don’t easily forget them.
 That’s because children are educated in methods that are meaningful, rather than frustratingly boring for them.